 Program Goals and Program Student Learning Outcomes

 Program Goals are broad learning statements that simplify and breakdown what the program mission says it will do in terms of student learning.
 Learning goals describe in broad terms the knowledge, skills, abilities and attitudes that a program expects its students to achieve.
-Goals serve as a framework to develop specific learning objectives/outcomes associated with each particular goal.
+Goals serve as a framework to develop specific learning outcomes associated with each particular goal.

 To write PSLOs: